Progressive-Pest-Control/WebsitePPCProject/businessanalysis.md

 ## 5.1 Preliminary operational concept

 ### a) operational policies and constraints;
+- Time constraint: The system shall be completed and deployed after 120 days.
+- Phases: The project will be broken down into four phases:
+- -- Phase 1: 30 days -- Requirements and planning
+- -- Phase 2: 30 days -- Development
+- -- Phase 3: 30 days -- Testing / Development
+- -- Phase 4: 30 days -- Deployment / maintanence
+- Scope constraint: The scope of a project defines its specific goals, deliverables, features, and functions, tasks required to complete the project
+- Cost constraint: The project budget is $10,000.
+That includes all aspects of financial resources needed to complete the project on time.
+Labor, vendors, qaulity control.

 ### b) description of the proposed system;
+-

 ### c) modes of system operation;